Armed police swarm Glen Eden, Auckland house, reports of gunfire, fire rages inside - NZ Herald

 An eyewitness said they saw armed police surround the property before allowing firefighters on site to put out the blaze.

-Shots have been fired and police have entered the driveway of the house they were surrounded.
+Shots had been fired and police have entered the driveway of the house they were surrounded.

-At least five gunshots have been heard.
+At least five gunshots were heard.

 Residents are being told to stay in their houses.